Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 Washington Criminal Court System

-Appeal of a Sex Crimes Conviction
+Appeal Of A Sex Crimes Conviction

 A defendant may obtain a new trial or a reversal of a conviction in an appeal.
 Because of the double jeopardy clause of the Constitution, the state may not appeal an acquittal.
-The defendant must file a notice of appeal within thirty days of sentencing.
+The defendant must file a notice of appeal within 30 days of sentencing.
 The trial court has discretion on whether to stay the sentence or require the defendant to post bail during the appeal.

 The defendant, now known as the appellant, generally may only raise issues of error occurring at trial.
 This could include prosecutorial misconduct, ineffective assistance of counsel, errors by the court in admitting or suppressing evidence, and constitutional violations.
 New evidence is usually not allowed.